Dive Deep Amazon Interview Questions

 - Always remember the mantra “trust yet verify.”
 When doing your research on Amazon, never blindly believe something because you have been told so.
 Make an effort to learn the nitty-gritty of everything that you do and gather the data.
 After all, Amazon is a data-driven company.

-FAQs on Amazon Dive Deep Interview
+FAQs About Amazon Dive Deep Interview

-Question 1: How long does it take for Amazon to make an offer after the behavioral interview?
+Q 1: How long does it take for Amazon to make an offer after the behavioral interview?

 Usually, the hiring manager will get back to you within a week of your onsite interviews.
 However, it may take even longer.

-Question 2: What is the most common mistake candidates make while preparing for dive deep questions?
+Q2: What is the most common mistake candidates make while preparing for dive deep questions?

 Not learning enough about Amazon or meeting Amazonians is a common mistake.
 Before you spend hours preparing, make sure that Amazon is the type of company you would like to work for.
 Be prepared to explain why you have applied for a role at Amazon to the hiring managers/ teams you’ll be meeting with.

-Question 3: What is the best way to prepare for Amazon dive deep interviews?
+Q 3: What is the best way to prepare for Amazon dive deep interviews?

 You can write down the responses and schedule mock interviews with your peers.
 This will strengthen your communication skills and make you sound more confident.
 If you are keen to take your preparations a notch higher, Interview Kickstart is a great option — you’ll have the unique opportunity to practice mock interviews with actual tech leads and hiring managers from Amazon.